dissorial/doc-chatbot/README.md

 ### General errors

 - Make sure that you are running the latest version of Node.
 To check your version run node -v.
-- If you're encountering issues with a specific PDF, try converting it to text first or try a different PDF file.
-It's possible that the PDF is corrupted, scanned, or requires OCR to be converted to text.
+- If you're encountering issues with a specific file, try converting it to text first or try a different file.
+It's possible that the file is corrupted, scanned, or requires OCR to be converted to text.
 - Consider logging the env variables and ensure that they are properly exposed.
 - Confirm that you're using the same versions of LangChain and Pinecone as this repository.
 - Check that you've created an .env file that contains your valid API keys, environment, and index name.